grtjn/mlvagrant/README.md

 ### install_git_project
-Initializes a bare Git repository under /space/projects, along with a user named {project_name} to use it
+Initializes a bare Git repository under /space/projects, along with a user named {project_name} to use it Also installs legacy tooling for it, including bower, gulp, forever (globally)

 ### install_pm2
 Install PM2 NodeJs Process Manager, for running NodeJs services - defaults to true

 Note: this will force installation of Git v2.
+Note: pm2-logrotate was added by default since 1.0.6

 ### install_httpd
 Install and enable HTTPD service - defaults to true